 Cait Sith: Oh man.
 It’s, uh…a toy tuxedo cat in a crown and cape riding a giant, rotund toy moogle.
 Yeah.
 And no one else in the game finds anything remotely weird about that.
 While tracking Sephiroth down, the party ends up in a huge amusement park called the Gold Saucer, which is directly connected to the pile of rubble that used to be Barret’s hometown.
 Don’t ask me why Sephiroth would want to visit an amusement park, but there you go.
 In any case, that’s where they run into Cait Sith (‘fairy cat’ in Gaelic, actually pronounced “kaht shee”), who works there as a fortune telling machine.
 As you do.
 After making the only correct prediction of its miserable existence, it forces its way onto the team without asking anybody’s opinion, supposedly out of curiosity.
 Wahey.
 Cait Sith has a monstrous amount of HP and a magic stat second only to Aeris/Aerith, but those are its only saving graces.
 Its strength is low, its speed is low, and its Limit Breaks are lacklustre.
 It only has two, albeit with varied outcomes: dice and a slot machine, much like Setzer from FFVI.
 The slots can notably trigger a move that kills all onscreen enemies or one that kills the party.
 I’ve yet to see either, however.
 Although that’s probably because I kick Cait Sith off the team ASAP and never look back.
 It uses megaphones as weapons (to shout commands to its moogle).
 Personality-wise, there’s only so much you can expect from a stuffed toy.
 It’s unlikable, obnoxious and feels thoroughly out of place.
 And if those were its only problems, it would already be bad enough.
 But no, there’s much worse in store.

 Vincent: My personal favourite, despite looking (and often sounding) like a walking goth cliché, Vincent is the second optional character in the game: a tall, vampiric-looking man with long black hair, red eyes and what looks like a robotic claw instead of his left arm (although it’s been retconned as a glove).
 The Shinra used to own a mansion in Nibelheim, Cloud and Tifa’s hometown, which is where Sephiroth’s trail leads the team.
 Among other things, the mansion houses one of Hojo’s labs, where they discover a locked room.
 There is a boss fight to obtain the key, but Vincent is the reward, sleeping inside a coffin (…) in said room.
 Much to the party’s surprise, he declares being an ex-Turk.
 He also has a long-standing grudge against Hojo, who ruined his life and ran some ghastly experiments on him, which, among other things, have prevented him from ageing, leaving him permanently looking 27.
 Much as I hate to admit it, Vincent’s stats are unimpressive.
 His HP, strength and speed are all mediocre, and his magic is decent at best.
-However, Hojo’s tampering has also given him an advantage: his Limit Breaks allow him to transform into four different horror archetypes: a werewolf, Frankenstein’s monster, a mix between Jason Voorhees and Leatherface, and a demon.
+However, Hojo’s tampering has also given him an advantage: his Limit Breaks allow him to transform into four different horror archetypes, namely a werewolf, Frankenstein’s monster, a mix between Jason Voorhees and Leatherface, and a demon.
 Each form has two different attacks and gives his stats a dramatic boost.
 The only downside is that they’re A.I.-controlled, so make sure you don’t need to micromanage him before triggering them.
 He uses guns, which means that you can safely put him in the back row.
 Personality-wise, Vincent is understandably gloomy and taciturn, but also–and perhaps surprisingly–sensible, thoughtful and self-possessed, in a party where most members sorely lack those qualities.
 Despite being an optional character, he has garnered a significant fan base, which eventually led him to star in his very own FFVII spinoff, Dirge of Cerberus.
 Alas, it sucks.
 Poor Vince.

 Cid: This blonde, blue-eyed, chainsmoking pilot lives in Rocket Town, which, as its name implies, is an old Shinra rocket base.
 He was scheduled to be the first man in space, but, due to a technical failure during the launch, the project was scrapped, and he now wastes his days away at the base, bitter and angry at life.
 The brunt of his wrath falls on Shera, the scientist who detected the anomaly and whom he blames for the cancellation of the project.
 She now “works” as his housekeeper to make it up to him (although I’m pretty sure he doesn’t pay her), since she also thinks she was at fault, and willingly bears his copious verbal abuse.
-And yes, the entire situation is extremely uncomfortable.
+And yes, the entire situation is extremely uncomfortable; even the other characters remark on it.
 The party drops by the base while looking for Sephiroth and runs into the Shinra trying to commandeer Cid’s plane.
 After they’ve been routed, Cid offers both the (now broken) plane and his services, as he figures that this is a perfect opportunity to get payback.
 Cid is the resident dragoon: he fights with spears, and his Limit Breaks include four different jump attacks.
 Apart from that, he has high HP, decent vitality and magic, but his strength could be better.
 He’s also the slowest member of the team (all those cigarettes probably don’t help).
 However, his Limit Breaks are great, especially his final one, Highwind, which can deal truly ridiculous amounts of damage.
 Personality-wise, Cid is a foul-mouthed badass who don’t take no shit from anyone, but tends to fall asleep during strategic meetings.
 The game builds him up as a good guy beneath his crusty, cantankerous veneer, and while he does eventually apologise and reconcile with Shera (and even marries her in the sequels), I’m really not sure it’s a) healthy or b) enough to compensate for his atrocious earlier treatment of her.
 Yes, she thinks she deserves it, but that in itself is a big part of the problem.
 I really want to like him–heck, I genuinely used to when I was younger–, but this issue just got more and more glaring the older I became, to the point that I can’t overlook it anymore.